tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 because he seems to be quite honest in it.
-But in recent years Matt has been criticized by many people for watering down the method and making it less effective because he wanted to appeal to a wider audience, to "normal" or "busy" people.
+But in recent years Matt has been criticized by many people for watering down the method and making it less effective because he wanted to appeal to a wider audience.

 On this site we try to push as hardcore as we can, so I recommend getting yourself familiar with the AJATT theory